Keyboard shortcuts

 on_tick — Execution control

-• Timeouts — check elapsed time and halt if exceeded
+• Timeouts — check elapsed time and halt.

-• Cancellation — check a flag set by another thread
+• Cancellation — read a &AtomicBool set by another thread.

-• Progress tracking — count steps or update a progress bar
+• Progress tracking — increment a counter or refresh a progress bar.

 #![allow(unused)]